faizan4053/student-management-system/README.md

 java -jar target/student-management-system-0.0.1

 # Notes and Enhancements
-I have H2 database and command Line runner to inert the initial data .
+I have used H2 database(inmemory) and command Line runner to inert the initial data .

+For front end application i have build the feature oriented application .